 If you’re a student, then living near the University of Washington may be a priority.
 While the University District is a popular option, apartments there can be more expensive due to their prime location within walking distance of campus.

-Yet there are plenty of other off-campus housing options to choose from.
-Additional close to UW are neighborhoods to look into that are close to UW include Northgate, Montlake, Capitol Hill, Bryant, Ravenna, Roosevelt and Wedgewood.
+Thankfully, there are plenty of other off-campus housing options to choose from.
+Additional neighborhoods to look into that are close to UW include Northgate, Montlake, Capitol Hill, Bryant, Ravenna, Roosevelt, and Wedgewood.
 Check out our guide to apartment hunting near UW to help you decide which area is the best for you and your needs.

 If you’ve always dreamed of living in Seattle, then the higher-than-average rent prices will be worth it.
-After all it has an amazing nightlife, a booming tech industry, nearby outdoor activities, and high-quality universities.
+After all, it has amazing nightlife, a booming tech industry, nearby outdoor activities, and high-quality universities.
 But where do you start looking if you’re interested in finding a home, whether that’s a house or apartments for rent, in Seattle?

 If you’re interested in finding a living arrangement that suits your budget, be sure to check out all the homes we have for rent in Seattle on Tripalink.